brixen/redcard/README.md

   # Use Rubinius-specific features
 end

-if RedCard.check :mri, :rubinius, "1.9"
+if RedCard.check :ruby, :rubinius, "1.9"
   # Use Ruby language 1.9 features on MRI or Rubinius
 end